 And, they’re starting families later: the Department of Health and Human Services Center for Disease Control reports that the first-time mom’s average age has increased from 21 years in 1970 to 26 years in 2020.
 Delays in those life events lead to less of an urgency to buy a home, Hankin notes.

 - Student debt.
-Student loans topped $1.6 trillion at the start of 2020, according to the U.S. Department of Education.
+Student loans topped $1.76 trillion by October 2022, according to the Board of Governors of the Federal Reserve System.
 Most millennials coping with this type of post-college expense aren’t thinking about buying homes—according to a NAR survey, 50 percent of homeowners age 35 or younger said they waited at least a few years before taking the plunge.

 Debt or no, it now takes a long time for millennials to come up with the typical 20 percent down payment needed for purchase: almost 12 years for anyone with student debt versus eight years for those without.